alvinj/AkkaKillTheCharactersGame/README.md

 java -jar AkkaCharactersGame-1.0.jar -n 4 -s 2.0
 ```

-I haven't seen any problems with the game on my seven-year-old Mac, but if you do,
+I haven't seen any problems with the game on my six-year-old Mac, but if you do,
 you can try running it like this:

 ```